-Leagues such as the NFL recently have been hit with hundreds of lawsuits dealing with aging athletes who have reported multiple concussions from their professional careers.
-This does not come to as a surprise knowing the immense energy exerted by these professional athletes.
-At the high school level, lineman who play both offense and defense can experience up to 2000 impacts in a single season (Stern S460).
-Although this number is high, impacts experienced by professional athletes are bound to be at an even higher force with faster bodies carrying a lot more weight.
-The damage that can be done to the head from such a contact could be detrimental and permanent.
+Recently, sports leagues such as the NFL have been hit with hundreds of lawsuits from aging athletes who have reported multiple concussions from their professional careers.
+This does not come as a surprise.
+At the high school level, linemen who play both offense and defense can experience up to 2000 impacts in a single season (Stern S460).
+Although this number is high, impacts experienced by professional athletes are bound to be at an even greater force with faster bodies carrying a lot more weight.
+The damage that can be done to the head from such contact could be detrimental and permanent.
 As mentioned earlier, adult athletes may sometimes return to play the same day as the diagnosis for a concussion.
-If a professional athlete were to suffer a concussion but cleared to play soon after, the athlete will be at a great risk of lasting damage if they were to sustain another injury shortly after.
+But if a professional athlete were to suffer a concussion but cleared to play soon after, the athlete will be at a great risk of lasting damage if they were to sustain another injury shortly after.

-Many internal and external loci of control can influence the athletes’ decision to play even if concussed.
-One could argue that an internal locus involving team playing can influence the decision to continue to play or not.
-An example from NBC Sports of an external locus would be Jamaal Charles, a NFL player for the Kansas City Chiefs who avoided the RTP protocol in order to continue playing even though a concussion was apparent in order to help out his team with a victory.
-The influence of money could also be a large factor in ignoring the protocol, such as the fact that 56% of NFL athletes were reported saying they would hide a concussion in order to stay in the game according to the online website Sporting News.
-Some of these athletes would not risk losing money that is brought in through their contracts.
-Some would argue that instead of the fault of repeated concussions being in the hands of the athlete, it would be the result of an ineffective RTP protocol.
+Some argue that the fault of repeated concussions lies not with the athlete but the RTP protocol itself.
 Although this could be the case, it would be highly unlikely because as Table 1 above shows, the protocol is not under time restrictions and solely at the per-athlete recovery rate (McCrory 341).
 The athletes who choose to play through concussions, or continue to play sports after repeated concussions are the ones at fault for later in life disabilities associated with concussions.
 Some athletes at the High School level could be misinformed on the dangers of repeated concussions, but that excuse is not relevant for athletes at the professional level.
-At the professional level concussion treatment is more reliant on the athlete whether it is treated or not.
+Many internal and external loci of control can influence the athletes’ decision to play even if concussed.
+One could argue that an internal locus involving team playing can influence the decision to continue to play or not.
+An example from NBC Sports of an external locus would be Jamaal Charles, a NFL player for the Kansas City Chiefs.
+Charles avoided the RTP protocol in order to continue playing even though a concussion was apparent.
+His reasoning: helping his team to victory.
+In fact, 56% of NFL athletes were reported saying they would hide a concussion in order to stay in the game, according to the online website Sporting News.
+In many of these cases, money plays a significant role in encouraging players to hide their injuries.